eugenebokhan/eugenebokhan.github.io/_posts/2021-07-19-swift-package-api-diff.md

  - Struct Package has been removed
 {% endhighlight %}

 The wrapper sanitizes the API Digester's output and shows only non-empty types changes.

+If you modify new_package in another way, for example, by adding a new declaration:

+{% highlight swift %}
+public let newPublicValue = Float.zero
+{% endhighlight %}

+you will get the following result:

+{% highlight bash %}
+/* Added Decls */
+ - Var newPublicValue has been added
+{% endhighlight %}

+Let's continue and replace the `struct` keyword with `class`

+{% highlight swift %}
+public class Package {
+{% endhighlight %}

+In this case you will get:

+{% highlight bash %}
+/* Moved Decls */
+ - Struct Package has been changed to a Class
+/* Added Decls */
+ - Var newPublicValue has been added
+{% endhighlight %}

+And, finally, if you replace the value of `text` with a number literal:

+{% highlight swift %}
+public private(set) var text = 1
+{% endhighlight %}

+the tool will output:

+{% highlight bash %}
+/* Type Changes */
+ - Accessor Package.text.Get() has return type change from Swift.String to Swift.Int
+ - Var Package.text has declared type change from Swift.String to Swift.Int
+/* Moved Decls */
+ - Struct Package has been changed to a Class
+/* Added Decls */
+ - Var newPublicValue has been added
+{% endhighlight %}

+You can continue playing with **swift-package-api-diff** with your own packages.
+But you need to keep in mind that the current Xcode 13's API digester is still experimental and might not detect some changes in the packages.
+Another limitation of the tool is that it can work only with packages with macOS targets.

 ## Conclusion

-The current Xcode 13's API digester is experimental and doesn't detect some changes in the packages.
-Another limitation of the tool is that it can work only with packages with macOS targets.
-But I think it's good to be familiar with such a tool and keep your eye on the ball.
+I think it's good to be familiar with such a tool and keep your eye on the ball.
 Someday, Apple will release Xcode with a fully working and stable API digester.
-Until then you can experiment with `swift-package-api-diff` and contribute to the Swift compiler to improve the tool.
+Until then, you can experiment with `swift-package-api-diff` and contribute to the Swift compiler to improve the tool.
 Thank you for reading 🙂.